gilbertekalea/PremierLeague/README.md

     >>> run.start_scraping()

 The bot will wake up and print out the starting url.
 The it will automatically open a new browser window.
 Check your windows terminal; The bot will prompt you to enter which season you want to scrape data from: Basically the bot wants to know if you are interested to scrape past seasons table or current season.
 This is because the table structure for current and past seasons are quite different.
 So there are different methods to scrape the data.
-You can type C for current season or P for past seasons.
+You can type **C for current season or P for past seasons**.

 **Note**
 If you select C who the bot will automatically select the '2021/22' season.
 If you select P, you will be prompted to enter the season itself.
-Please refer to premier league season naming format: here is example, if you want to scrape data for
-2013 season, the format will be 2013/14, meaning that the season started on August 2013 and it goes through to may 2014.
+Please refer to premier league season naming format: here is example, if you want to scrape data for 2013 season, the format will be 2013/14, meaning that the season started on August 2013 and it goes and ends on may 2014.
 The 2014 seasons starts on August 2014 and ends on may 2015, the season format will be 2014/15.

     >>> Current Season or Past?
 C | P :

 If you choose C  or P, you will be prompted to choose which type of data you would like to scrape;

-Home - Only games played at home for each team
+*Home - Only games played at home for each team.*

-Away - Only matches played for away for each team.
+*Away - Only matches played for away for each team.*

-All Matches - Scrapes all table data for both home and away.
+*All Matches - Scrapes all table data for both home and away.*

     >>> Enter Home | Away | All Matches:

-The bot will start now collecting data for you and saves this data in csv file.
+The bot will start now collecting data for you and saves this data in csv file and the bot will stop scraping and closes the browser.

 ## **Basic Stistical Analysis**

 The next step is do some basic operations about the data you have collected.

-To perform this operations  call view_premier(team_name) function.
-This function receives a paramenter team_name which represents the name of the team you are interested in.
-Then it goes through csv file and creates instance of each team and returns object where the team_name matches.
+To perform this operations  call *view_premier(team_name)* function.
+This function receives a paramenter *team_name* which represents the name of the team you are interested in.
+Then it goes through csv file and creates instance of each team and returns object where the team_name matches obj.club.

+*Note: Make sure you have typed correctly the name of the team.*

     >>> obj = run.view_premier('Manchester United')